December 29, 2022

 Remember: Social media is included in most companies’ overall online marketing campaigns.
 Therefore, a company has to put in the effort to gain online visibility and enhance its leads.

 If you don’t have a degree in marketing or come from a marketing background, you might have to start from scratch and learn the basics.
+A communications degree or something similar might be an asset when you’re doing this type of freelance writing.

-At first glance, becoming a freelance social media manager might appear like an easy job.
+At first glance, becoming a freelance social media manager might seem like an easy job.
 However, that’s not entirely true.
 There are a specific set of skills that social media managers need to master.
 (This freelancer FAQ also busts myths about required skills for writers.)

 Creating your online profile is one of the best ways you can look for new clients.